 Amazon reveals plans for live streaming Thursday Night NFL

-Amazon will begin live streaming Thursday night NFL games tonight.
-The coverage will offer unique features not seen before for this type of coverage.
+Beginning today, Sept.
+27, Amazon will start live streaming Thursday night NFL games for 2018.
+The coverage will offer unique features not seen before for this type of sports programming.

 Twitter is in talks with Apple to bring its Twitter app to Apple TV, reports The New York Times.
 In a wide-ranging article on Twitter’s live-streaming ambitions, the outlet said the social network could use the app to stream several NFL games this season.